 It doesn’t’ take long for dust to settle on your baseboards.
 When you have kids, you probably spend most of your time wiping… noses.
 It’s probably been a while since you’ve wiped your baseboards.
 You guessed it; it’s the vacuum to the rescue again!
 Run your vacuum along the baseboards to remove most of the buildup.
 Then do a quick swipe with a microfiber and you’re all done!

 Vacuums really know their way around a kitchen.
 If you haven’t deep cleaned the inside of your cabinets and drawers lately, a vacuum makes a great helper!
 You’ll still need to wipe any spills with a damp cloth, but the vacuum will snatch up all of the crumbs without them ending up on your floor.
 (Where you’d eventually have to vacuum them up anyway.)

 That track at the bottom of patio doors and windows tend to swallow up truckloads of dirt.
 (Where does all of that dirt even come from?
 Do my kids just shove sand in there when I’m not looking?)
 Open up the windows, use an old chopstick to loosen the dirt, and vacuum up the clumps as you go.

 Vacuums aren’t just for floors anymore, but how about giving your vacuum a vacation?
-Keep your vacuum from going on strike by hiring a Windsor cleaning service like All Star Cleaning Service.
+Keep your vacuum from going on strike by hiring a Windsor cleaning service like All Star Cleaning Services.